-Pictures And Videos Of Tiger Shroff Leaked From The Sets Of Baaghi 3
+Baaghi 3: Tiger Shroff Pictures And Videos Leaked From The Sets!

 . @iTIGERSHROFF and @Riteishd on the sets of #Baaghi3...
 They are currently shooting the film's last schedule in Jaipur... @ShraddhaKapoor is expected to join the sets from today! pic.twitter.com/zw2UlcCQQ0— Rahul Raut (@Rahulrautwrites) January 7, 2020

-According to Bollywood Hungama, the actor is set to shoot for a high octane action sequences in the desert while in Jaipur and will also be shooting for key portions of the film on the streets.
-Some of the other major scenes from Baaghi 3 have been shoot in Pacevo, Pozarevac, and Kovin while in Serbia.
+According to Bollywood Hungama, Tiger Shroff is set to shoot for high-octane action sequences in the Jaipur desert for Baaghi 3 and will also be shooting for key portions of the film on the city streets.
+Some of the other major scenes from Baaghi 3 have been shot in Pancevo, Pozarevac and Kevin in Serbia.

 View this post on Instagram